Finasteride- and dutasteride-containing medicinal products - referral

 The review of medicines containing finasteride and dutasteride was initiated at the request of the French medicines agency, under Article 31 of Directive 2001/83/EC.

 The review was carried out by the Pharmacovigilance Risk Assessment Committee (PRAC), the Committee responsible for the evaluation of safety issues for human medicines, which issued a set of recommendations.
-The PRAC recommendations were forwarded to the Co-ordination Group for Mutual Recognition and Decentralised Procedures – Human (CMDh), which has adopted its position.
-As the CMDh position was adopted by majority vote, it will now be sent to the European Commission, which will issue an EU-wide legally binding decision.
+The PRAC recommendations were forwarded to the Co-ordination Group for Mutual Recognition and Decentralised Procedures - Human (CMDh), which adopted its position on 19 June 2025.
+As the CMDh position was adopted by majority vote, it was sent to the European Commission, which issued a final legally binding decision applicable in all EU Member States on 22 August 2025.

 This type of referral is triggered when the interest of the Union is involved, following concerns relating to the quality, safety or efficacy of a medicine or a class of medicines.